 Investors often confuse this with the accumulation period.
-This is the period in which you receive the pension after retiring.
-For instance, if one receives a pension from the age of 60 to age 75, the payment period will be 15 years.
-Most funds keep this separate from accumulation period, though some funds allow partial/full withdrawals during accumulation periods too.
+This is the period in which you receive the pension post-retirement.
+For example, if one receives a pension from the age of 60 years to 75 years, then the payment period will be 15 years.
+Most plans keep this separate from accumulation period, though some plans allow partial/full withdrawals during accumulation periods too.

 Surrendering one’s pension plan before maturity is not a smart move even after paying the required minimum premium.
 This results in the investor losing every benefit of the plan, including the assured sum and life insurance cover.